QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 https://durhamuniversity-my.sharepoint.com/:f:/g/personal/bjsn39_durham_ac_uk/EupzzfgNaWhOsKlx1eNQG8kBSLIYDcKitluXy2zI3DQm5w?e=B2zcZB

 The simulation data files are very large, and the SHA256 hash values are provided.
 Every one can get the same visualization results by using the same data files.
 Check the SHA256 hash values to ensure the integrity of the data files.

 #figure(table(
-  columns: (auto, auto, auto,auto, auto, auto),
+  columns: (auto, auto, auto, auto, auto, auto),
-  align: (left,left,left),
+  align: (left, left, left),
   stroke: none,
   table.hline(),
   [*Index*],